nestjs/docs.nestjs.com/content/techniques/task-scheduling.md

 ```

 > info **Hint** This mechanism uses the JavaScript `setTimeout()` function under the hood.

+If an exception occurs, it will be logged to the console, as every method annotated with `@Timeout()` is automatically wrapped in a `try-catch` block.

 If you want to control your declarative timeout from outside the declaring class via the <a href="/techniques/task-scheduling#dynamic-schedule-module-api">Dynamic API</a>, associate the timeout with a name using the following construction: